Chase Brown

-Chase Brown (born March 21, 2000) is a Canadian gridiron football running back.
-He played one season with Western Michigan before transferring to Illinois in 2019.
-Brown won the 2022 Jon Cornish Trophy as the top Canadian in college football after rushing for over 1,600 yards with 10 touchdowns.
-He is the identical twin brother of Sydney Brown.
+Chase Brown (born March 21, 2000) is a Canadian professional football running back for the Cincinnati Bengals of the National Football League (NFL).
+He played one season at Western Michigan before transferring to Illinois in 2019.
+In his final season in 2022, he rushed for 1,643 yards and 10 TDs that culminated with him winning the Jon Cornish Trophy.
+He was selected by the Bengals in the fifth round of the 2023 NFL draft.

-Early life and high school career
+Early life

 Brown was born in 2000 and raised in London, Ontario, Canada.
-He relocated from Canada to Florida as a junior in high school and attended Saint Stephen's Episcopal School in Bradenton, Florida.
-During the 2016 and 2017 seasons, he was teammates with his identical twin brother, Sydney Brown, who played at the safety position.
+Brown originally attended the London South Collegiate Institute with his identical twin Sydney Brown, where they both played until they relocated from Canada to Florida as juniors in high school and attended Saint Stephen's Episcopal School in Bradenton, Florida.
 He set the school's career rushing record, but received a modest three-star rating by 247Sports.

-College football
+College career

 Western Michigan

 In October 2017, Brown verbally committed to play college football at Western Michigan University.
 As a freshman, he played for the 2018 Western Michigan Broncos football team and rushed for 352 yards on 71 carries for an average of five yards per carry.
 He also returned 12 kickoffs for 227 yards.
 In early 2019, Western Michigan's two freshmen stars, Brown and freshman receiver Jayden Reed, entered the NCAA transfer portal.